keyboardio/Kaleidoscope/README.md

 each bit set tells the extension that the key with that index must be held for the action to trigger.
 It is recommended to use the `RxCy` macros of the core `KaleidoscopeFirmware`, and *or* them together to form a bitfield.
-See below for a diagram showing how the `RxCy` coordinates coorespond to your keyboad.
+To see how the `RxCy` coordinates correspond to the physical keys of your keyboard, you'll have to consult the documentation for the keyboard.
+Below, you can find a diagram showing the layout for the Keyboardio Model 01.

 The combo list **must** end with an element containing zero values for both the left and the right halves.